bstarynk/bismon/README.md

 ### relevant Debian/Ubuntu build-dependency packages ###

-On Debian/Unstable or Ubuntu, `apt-get install build-essential make ninja gcc-8 g++-8 gcc-8-plugin-dev libgccjit-8-dev ccache`
+On Debian/Unstable or recent Ubuntu, `apt-get install build-essential make ninja-build gcc-8 g++-8 gcc-8-plugin-dev libgccjit-8-dev ccache
-for the building infrastructure.
+gcc-8-mipsel-linux-gnu` for the building infrastructure (the MIPS cross-compiler is needed for the documentation).

 We still need `apt-get install libgtk-3-dev` for GTK 3.
 This may pull a lot of dependencies.